Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks

 To overcome this problem, we propose the following progressive optimal path sampling (POPS) method.
 The key idea is to improve the quality of the NN controller iteratively by enlarging the training dataset with the states seen by the NN controller at previous times.
-Given predesigned (not necessarily even-spaced) temporal grid points $0 = t_0 < t_1 < \dots < t_K = T$, we first generate a training dataset $S_{0}$ by solving open-loop optimal control problems on the time interval $[0,T]$ starting from points in $X_0$, a set of initial points sampled from $\mu_0$ and train the initial model $\hat {\bm u}_{0}$.
+Given predesigned (not necessarily even-spaced) temporal grid points $0 = t_0 < t_1 < \dots < t_K = T$, we first generate a training dataset $S_{0}$ by solving open-loop optimal control problems on the time interval $[0,T]$ starting from points in $X_0$, a set of initial points sampled from $\mu_0$, and train the initial model $\hat {\bm u}_{0}$.
 Under the control of $\hat {\bm u}_0$, the generated trajectory deviates more and more from the optimal trajectory.
-So we stop at time $t_1$, \ie, compute the IVPs using $\hat {\bm u}_0$ as the closed-loop control and points in $X_0$ as the initial points on the time interval $[0,t_1]$, and then on the interval $[t_1,T]$ solve new optimal paths that start at the end-points of the previous IVPs.
-Next, the new training dataset $S_1$ is composed of new data (between $t_1$ and T) and the data before time $t_1$ in the dataset $S_0$, and we train a new model $\hat{ \bm{u}}_1$ using $S_1$.
+So we stop at time $t_1$, \ie, compute the IVPs~\eqref{eq:IVP} using $\hat {\bm u}_0$ as the closed-loop control and points in $X_0$ as the initial points on the time interval $[0,t_1]$, and then on the interval $[t_1,T]$ solve new optimal paths that start at the end-points of the previous IVPs.
+The new training dataset $S_1$ is then composed of new data (between $t_1$ and T) and the data before time $t_1$ in the dataset $S_0$, and we train a new model $\hat{ \bm{u}}_1$ using $S_1$.
 We repeat this process to the predesigned temporal grid points $t_2, t_3, \cdots$ until end up with $T$.
-In other words, in each iteration of the algorithm, the adaptively sampled data replaces the corresponding data (defined on the same time) in the training dataset (the size of training data remains the same).
-The whole process can be formulated as Algorithm~\ref{alg:main}.
-See Figure \ref{fig:three graphs} for an illustration of the IVP enhanced sampling method when there are two intermediate temporal grid points $t_1$ and $t_2$.
-We call this method IVP enhanced sampling method because the initial points of the open-loop optimal paths as training data using the most recent NN controller.
+In other words, in each iteration, the adaptively sampled data replaces the corresponding data (defined on the same time interval) in the training dataset (the size of the training data remains the same).
+The whole process can be formulated as Algorithm~\ref{alg:main}, and we refer to Figure \ref{fig:ivp} for an illustration of the algorithm's mechanism.
+We refer to this method as \textit{progressive optimal path sampling} because it incrementally generates new open-loop optimal paths as training data using the most recent NN controller.
 While this approach shares similarities with a few existing methods, as discussed in the next section, our strategy for progressively adding data is more appropriate for optimal control compared to the aggressive selection used in methods such as \dagger.